-We’ve received a lot of feedback regarding Ruxit database analysis and we’ve optimized our approach based on your input.
-Ruxit database analysis is now faster, easier to use, and provides more detailed information.
+We’ve received a lot of feedback regarding Dynatrace database analysis and we’ve optimized our approach based on your input.
+Dynatrace database analysis is now faster, easier to use, and provides more detailed information.
 Each database Services page now includes an Analyze database activity button beneath the Response time chart.

 Note that this new database statement table view is similar to the new response time analysis view.
 Click any statement to view full details: